1. To celebrate that,

 It becomes a power of nature.
 Like an earthquake, lightning, hail, or a

 tornado.
 It humbles us.
-Going beyond the surface in religion or science humbles us.
 Feelings of peace and good will may be facilitated by that humbling

 power.